Posted on December 24, 2008

 On occasion when I caught Saturday morning cartoons, I would see commercials on TV were for the Nintendo Entertainment System and it’s bizarre robot peripheral R.O.B.
 I remembered Nintendo as the company that made the Donkey Kong, Donkey Kong Jr. and Popeye coin-op games.
 To me, they were fine games, but nothing special.
 They certainly had nothing on Atari’s coin-ops.
 Still, it was weird to see commercials for video games again.
 It had been years since I had seen any images of video games on TV that were not followed by doomsday predictions of crashing markets, addicted kids, and the word “fad.”
 In that time, one true fact had been burned into my brain: Video games were over, computers were the future.
 On the commercials, the N.E.S. looked like a cheap piece of junk, and I was sure it would disappear quickly and I’d never hear about it again.
 As far as I was concerned, video games were dead and computers had completely taken their place.

 My journey away from console games was gradual by constant.
-The Atari 800 computer made them look silly when.
+The Atari 800 computer made simple video games look silly.
 Our Atari 2600 with a faulty RF unit gathered dust in the broken, wood TV cabinet in our living room, so even if I wanted to play it, it was impossible.
-A slew of games were still available for it, if you knew where to look: the bargain bin at the front of Kay Bee Toys, and Toys R ‘Us for a few dollars each.
-I still picked one up now and again, more out of force of habit than anything else.
+A slew of games were still available for it, if you knew where to look: the bargain bin at the front of Kay Bee Toys, and Toys R ‘Us for a few dollars each and I picked one up now and again, more out of force of habit than anything else.
 We still had a stack of 2600 games, but no way to play them.
 At the same time, the 16-bit ST computer was on the horizon, but without any U.S. based distribution, it would be many months before we could get our hands on one.
 Even Atari coin-op games, which had once been the best games in the arcade, had fallen on hard times.
 With games like Super Mario Bros. and Arkanoid competing for floor space, Atari Games ‘contests like Championship Sprint and 720 did not stand much of a chance getting kids to release their quarters.

 The 7800 and its’ next generation games had looked so awesome in the pages of Electronic Games back in 1984.
 The machine was backwardly compatible so we could play our orphaned 2600 games.
-We had to have one.
-It was an easy sell.
-We showed our mom, who was only too happy to oblige by ordering us one with two games (Galaga and Food Fight) for Christmas.
+We had to have one and it was an easy sell.
+We showed our mom the ad, who was only too happy to oblige by ordering us one with two games (Galaga and Food Fight) for Christmas.
 What we did not realize was that waiting for the 7800 would a be a problem.
 You see, after we knew the 7800 was on the way, Jeff and I came up an idea.
 A wonderful awful, terrible, idea.
 We decided to sell all of our Atari 8-bit computer equipment, save the money, and combine it was any Christmas money plus any birthday money we would get in January, to purchase an Atari ST 16-bit computer as soon as they were available in 1987.

 The plan made no sense at all.
 We were going to spend $100’s of dollars for a new Atari computer that probably would not be supported by any software, that was not compatible with any other Atari platform, and that no one else we knew had or was ever going to have.